ckachelmeier/perf-log-decorator/README.md

 * Min\max runtime of the failed calls
 * Average runtime of the failed calls
 * Standard deviation of the runtime of failed calls

+## Performance notes
+Expect the decorator to add ~0.2ms to every call to the function.
+To test this in your use case, just add the decorator to a method twice with different tags.
+The difference between the two averages is roughly how long the decorator is taking.

 ## Example
     class Test {